HL7/fhir-saner/input/pagecontent/transaction-1.md

 Search by Date and Measure
 <div>

-A client must be able to search by Measure for relevant dates, e.g., the date of _lastUpdate of a previously retrieved resource to see if it has changed (e.g., in cases where data needs to be refreshed), the date it was reported, or the period it applies to.
+A client **shall** be able to search by Measure for relevant dates, e.g., the date of _lastUpdate of a previously retrieved resource to see if it has changed (e.g., in cases where data needs to be refreshed), the date it was reported, or the period it applies to.

-In order to enable querys within a geographic region, search must allow for a client to at least enumerate locations by a well defined identifier (e.g., an NPI, a HIFLD location identifier, or some other readily and publicly available facility identifier.)
+In order to enable querys within a geographic region, search **shall** allow for a client to at least enumerate locations by a well defined identifier (e.g., an NPI, a HIFLD location identifier, or some other readily and publicly available facility identifier.)
 This enables systems to use publicly available data to identify facilities within a particular region.